 Our favorite campground: Newhalem Creek

 Being so quiet and peaceful, it’s hard to believe North Cascades Park is less than three hours from Seattle.
-Within its boundaries are the glacier-capped North Cascade Mountains, evergreen forest, and beautiful lakes (like the vibrant Diablo Lake pictured above) that are ideal for swimming and kayaking in the summer.
+Within its boundaries are the glacier-capped North Cascade Mountains, evergreen forest, and beautiful lakes (like the vibrant Diablo Lake pictured below) that are ideal for kayaking in the summer.
 Take a small vehicle up the narrow, twisting road to Artist Point for up-close views of Mount Shuksan and Mount Baker.

 The hiking paths vary from easy ADA-accessible routes to multi-day backpacking trails.
-North Cascades Highway (SR-20) provides a scenic route through the park and passes several viewpoints where you can find great photo ops.
+The North Cascades Highway (SR-20) provides a scenic route through the park and passes several viewpoints where you can find great photo ops.

 2. Rocky Mountain National Park, Colorado

 For beautiful views: Hike to Sprague Lake (pictured below)

 Rocky Mountain National Park is only an hour and a half from Denver in north-central Colorado.
 Within its 415 square miles are the Rocky Mountains, surrounding forests, and a variety of wildlife.
 The park has miles of hiking trails, and lakes and rivers for kayaking, canoeing, and fishing.

 You can also go for a scenic drive up Trail Ridge Road—aka the “Highway To The Sky”—between Estes Park and Grand Lake.
 The route spans for 48 miles, reaching over 12,000 feet in elevation, and passes several overlooks and trailheads.

 1. Yellowstone National Park, Wyoming